 Who doesn’t like to travel?
-Well, before you pack your bags, think about the fintech solutions that will make your trip smooth and comfortable.
+Some people travel so much they might even need a second passport.
+For all those who do travel frequently, before packing their bags, it is worth thinking about the fintech solutions that will make a trip smooth and comfortable.
 Cash is becoming obsolete all over the world, while mobile banking might still be treated with caution at some places.
 Therefore, consider using a bank card.
 It’s convenient, omnipresent, and it doesn’t take up much space in your wallet.

 Below is the selection of the most significant banking options suitable for traveling abroad.

 This card is definitely one of the best variants for US citizens.
 It is specially created for the traveler’s benefit.
 Imagine that, you’ll get a major cashback amount for dining and traveling abroad.
 That’s right, you can save significantly along with exploring new cultures and getting fresh impressions.

 The fee policy is simple.
 Users pay $95 annually.
 Then they start traveling and earning bonus points.
 If you spend over $4,000 in the first 3 months of use, you receive 60,000 reward points (worth $750).
 Your points can be doubled or even tripled if you spend money on international flights, hotels, and dining.
 The points can be redeemed at the most popular airline and hotel loyalty programs.